jinsel/django_eccommerce_website/README.md

 >search on site<br>
 >add to cart<br>
 >increment or decrement the quantity of product<br>
->finally checkout by using stripe payment gateway (It's for demo purpose only)
+>finally checkout by using stripe payment gateway (It's for demo purpose only) <br>

+In this site, I have use tailwind CSS  https://tailwindcss.com/ for css and HTMX https://htmx.org/ rather than using javascript.

 ## Installation
 Create a virtual env (virtualenv venv)<br>